 Similar to having an internal inside sales team, you have to actively manage an appointment setting company.
 You don’t just hire one of these companies then sit back and expect they will do everything right.
 You need to coach them and ensure they are making the right adjustments for your team to be successful.
 If you don’t have someone who can spend 5-10 hours per week managing their success, then don’t outsource the function.

-Regardless of the vendor, be prepared to give it 3 months minimum.
-Outbound marketing takes a while to get fully going.
+Regardless of the vendor, be prepared to give it at least 3 months.
+Outbound marketing takes a while to get going.
 Make sure you are learning as much as possible in those first couple months, but if you aren’t seeing results immediately that is somewhat normal.
 Have realistic expectations upfront.

 Once again, appointment setting takes a lot of work to get right.
-But once you figure it out and manage the process properly, it will be a huge win for your business.
+But once you figure it out and learn how to manage the process, it will be a huge win for your business.